 AWOL Academy- FAIL

 You do not learn anything from AWOL except how to sell AWOL- which, from what I understand, makes this a pyramid-type scheme.
 The only people earning money with AWOL are the ones who got in at the start.
 That truly sucks.
 Thats how MLM’s work, like Herbalife.

 How that works is: person A buys in at the beginning.
 He convinces person B to buy in, thus earning a commission from that sign-up as well as earning a commission from the mandatory affiliate programs that person B is forced to buy as part of their education at the academy.

 Related Post: How to start a blog and make money online

-There are 3 BILLION people online daily.
-There are tons of awesome affiliate products that you can promote that will earn you a tidy sum.
-There is more than enough for everyone.
-You do not need to sink 10 grand into a so-so education.
+There are 3 BILLION people online daily, and tons of awesome affiliate products that you can promote that will earn you a tidy sum.
+With more than enough for everyone.
+You do not need to sink 10 grand into a iffy-at-best education.